-In late July, almost the entire continent of Europe endured a particularly fierce heat wave, with some countries like the UK recording highest ever temperatures till date.
+In late July, almost the entire continent of Europe endured a particularly fierce heat wave, with some countries like the UK recording their highest ever temperatures till date.
+Amidst this alarming environmental situation, the world is waking up to the pressing need for mattress recycling as a crucial step towards sustainability.
 Pictures surfaced of train signals melting and fires breaking out, with the London mayor noting it to be the busiest day for the fire department since WW2.

 Mattresses are no exception.
-Occupying large space on landfills and taking almost 80-100 years to decompose, EOC (end of cycle) mattresses pose major environmental issues.
+Occupying large spaces in landfills and taking almost 80-100 years to decompose, EOC (end-of-cycle) mattresses pose major environmental issues.
 It is almost ironic.
 Something that endows ‘sweet dreams’ sleep for years could become a nightmare for the planet in its last stages.
-However, sustainable solutions to this problem have been in experimentation for more than a decade now and are gaining serious attention by many countries.
+However, sustainable solutions to this problem have been in experimentation for more than a decade now and are gaining serious attention from many countries.
 Let’s look at some of the leading examples.

 The US disposes up to 20 million mattresses each year according to industry sources, adding as much as 800 million cubic feet to landfills.
 The bed-in-a-box marketing and super convenient return policies have definitely facilitated better quality of sleep and growth for the industry, but at the cost of swelling the already dreadful numbers stated above.
 However, laws by certain states, initiatives by NGOs and city councils, and innovative efforts by producers point to a better future for EOC mattresses in the country.